substance/data/README.md

 A `Data.Graph` can be used for representing arbitrary complex object graphs.
 Relations between objects are expressed through links that point to referred objects.
 Data.Graphs can be traversed in various ways.
 See the testsuite for usage.
-They're meant to be used read-only in a functional style.

 In future we'll introduce `Data.Transformers` that allow you specify individual computations to generate a new graph based on an existing input graph.